AI ≠ Pink Slips: Why Automation Is Hiring, Not Firing

 These aren’t replacements—they’re net new.

-boosts margins and expands the market.
+As automation drives down costs, it boosts margins and expands the market.
 That growth fuels new businesses, new jobs, and new opportunities.

-When freight gets cheaper, for example, long-haul driving might shift—but
+AI may eliminate certain repetitive tasks, but rarely entire roles.
+When freight gets cheaper, for example, long-haul driving might shift—but dispatching, maintenance, and customer support expand.

-higher-order problems earlier, supported by mentorship focused on
+AI is handling the grunt work.
+Junior hires today are stepping into higher-order problems earlier, supported by mentorship focused on judgment, not just keystrokes.

 - Change-over labor has dropped by 25%